kafonek/aoc_2023/README.md

 `poetry run jupyter notebook` should start Jupyter and use ipykernel from the Poetry-managed `.venv`, with any dependencies in that virtual-env installed.
 You can check by running `sys.executable` in the Notebook.

 Choosing a Rust kernel will use the system-wide install of [evcxr](https://crates.io/crates/evcxr_jupyter), see documentation there for installation.
 To use third-party crates on the Rust kernel, include `:deps` in a cell.
+Evcxr will cache the download but not the compilation step by default, so using `:deps` is a bit slow.
+There is an option for [caching compilation in the evcxr documentation](https://github.com/evcxr/evcxr/blob/main/COMMON.md#caching) but it didn't seem to work for me and there are [various](https://github.com/evcxr/evcxr/issues/218) [github](https://github.com/evcxr/evcxr/issues/304) [issues](https://github.com/evcxr/evcxr/issues/319) on the topic.

 # Rust binaries

 Rust solutions will be run as binaries.
-For day01 problem 1, the command will look like:

-- `cargo run --bin day01-1` <-- read from `train/` dataset and execute
-- `PROD=1 cargo run --bin day01-1` <-- read from `prod/` dataset and execute

-Optionally, `--release` can be added to build and run in release mode.
+They should be run with release mode, e.g. `cargo run --bin day01-1 --release`.

 # Problem Notes

 ## Day 01
  - Part 2 was quite gimmicky imo with its wrinkle that spelled-out numbers could overlap in letters, like "eightwo" would match 8 and 2.
 Creating a regex pattern like "one|two|three|..." and doing normal match-iteration didn't work because regex by default consumes the longest match.
 To get around that, used a hacky "find a match then start looking again from match start index + 1" approach.

+## Day 02
+ - Much easier than the day 01 part 2
+ - Really liked the symmetry between the Python and Rust code in this problem